 -G"Unix Makefiles"instead if you do not install ninja)

 - Fill in server information for the server you want to connect to, as found in "build/settings/settings.xml".

 ./ai [depth], where depth is an optional value that tells Technical Machine how many turns ahead to look (defaults to 2).

 - The AI with maximum optimizations.
 Accepts a single, optional command-line argument, the depth to search.
 Higher depth means stronger play, but it also takes longer to search.
 If no value is entered, 2 is assumed.
-Recommended at 1 through 5, depending on how fast your computer is and whether you built in release mode (the default).
-If you set the depth of search to 0, Technical Machine moves randomly.
+Recommended at 1 through 3, depending on how fast your computer is and whether you built in release mode (the default).
+If you have a lot of time on your hands, you can try depth=4.

 - Team predictor.
 Enter in Pokemon already seen and it shows its prediction of the remaining team.
 If a Pokemon is put into the first slot, it is assumed to be the lead Pokemon.
 If no Pokemon is put in that slot, no lead stats are used.